-Preschool Rotation: The Psychology Service provides specialty care for toddler through preschool populations.
-The preschool rotation provides interns with the opportunity to conduct diagnostic evaluation, conceptualization, and intervention for toddler through preschool age children with and without chronic/life threatening illness.
+Preschool Rotation: The Psychology Division provides specialty toddler through preschool populations.
+The preschool rotation provides interns with the opportunity to conduct diaanostic evaluation. conceptualization, and intervention for toddler through preschool age children with and without chronic/life threatening illness.
 Healthy children who have difficulty with behavior, mood, and/or family relationships are treated within the Brief Behavioral Intervention.
-Families are self-referred to this intervention or referred when they present to their pediatricians with these concerns.
+Families are selfreferred to this intervention or referred when they present to their pediatricians with these concerns.
 A preventative, developmentally-based behavioral treatment model is applied within the Brief Behavioral Intervention.
 Therapy focuses on short-term, goal-oriented techniques and parent training with live coaching of skills.
 Interns have the opportunity to participate in extensive training and receive live supervision while providing services.
 Within the Brief Behavioral Intervention component of this rotation, interns will have the opportunity to interact with members of multidisciplinary teams including preschool teachers and directors as well as medical residents in family medicine and developmental pediatrics.